Overnight Camps

 *See Registration Form for multi-child discount.

-You may pay in full or a portion when you register by mail; the balance will be due at check-in.
-All overnight campers pay a $25 program fee, including those who have earned a full or partial “campership”.
-This fee includes a choice of a CSBC T-shirt or a CSBC logo item and snack shop goodies.
+You may pay in full or a portion when you register by mail, or online.
+The balance will be due at check-in.
+The weekly camp fee includes a choice of a CSBC T-shirt or a CSBC logo item and snack shop goodies.
 No spending money is needed and no money will be accepted at the Snack Shop.

 • Here are some things to bring that will make your camp experience more enjoyable.